Bit Reversal Line Rasterization

 Essentially the code, and thus the line has to be “even.”
 The second line in our example is nicely symmetrical, where the first one isn’t.

 With the help of Freeman’s properties, we can look at the decision procedure in a new light.
 We know in advance how many times we need to increment the $y$ coordinate, the relevant decision is when to actually do it.
-All previous line algorithms are based around precisely and pedantically matching the shape of the real line.
+All previous line algorithms are based around doing it at the position that most closely matches the real line, via geometry.
 Freeman tells us that all we really need is to do it “evenly,” for some value of even.
 What mathematical structure might aid us in that goal?

 The self-avoiding sequence

-1. The way an integer sequence is used to decide when to increment the $y$ coordinate
+The clever way an integer sequence is used to decide when to increment the $y$ coordinate

-2. The way the particular integer sequence is constructed
+The clever way the particular integer sequence is constructed

-1 Is really the innovation of the Bit-Reversal algorithm, but we’re going to tackle 2 first, in order to motivate 1.
+1. Is the really the innovation of the Bit Reversal algorithm, but we’re going to tackle 2. first, in order to motivate 1.

 Let’s say we’re drawing a line from $(0,0)$ to $(8,5)$.
 We know the line will comprise 8 tiles (the $L_\infty$ distance) and we know that the $x$ coordinate will need to be incremented on every iteration, while the $y$ coordinate must be incremented on 5 of them.
 Our task is to decide how to distribute those 5 y-increments among the 8 tiles.

-Traditional line algorithms would calculate the slope as $\frac 5 8 = 0.625$ and use a rounding operation to fairly insert one notch for every one-and-three-fifths of a tile.
+Traditional line algorithms would calculate the slope as $\frac 5 8 = 0.625$ and use a rounding operation to fairly insert one y-increment for every one-and-three-fifths x-increments.
 This is why they are so unstable and flickery when the line is animated - they’re recalculating the geometrically perfect chain code on every frame.
-When the slope increases and more notches are required, all the existing notches get shifted along so that the spacing remains perfectly even.
+When the slope increases and more increments are required, all the existing increments get shifted along so that the spacing remains perfectly even.

-We want a way to add notches to a line without having to move the existing ones.
-As the slope increases, we want to add new notches between the old ones, such that Freeman’s evenness rule is still broadly respected, without demanding perfect evenness at all times.
+We want a way to add y-increments to a line without having to move the existing ones.
+As the slope increases, we want to add new increments between the old ones, such that Freeman’s evenness rule is always respected.

 Fortunately for us, there is a remarkable mathematical object with precisely this behaviour!